yonnyZer0/apify-review-scrapers/README.md

 # Keboola - importing data directly from table
 You can set input table in keboola extractor settings.
 Table is uploaded as csv to key-value-store at your apify account and parameters ```storeId``` and ```key``` are merged to customData JSON object.

+sample of input table optimized for Yelp, TripAdvisor crawlers:
 <img src="example-keboola.png">

 The resulting JSON POST to crawler looks like: